 Manufacturers are trying to carve out every single niche they can find in the murderously competitive SUV and crossover markets.
-For 2019, Honda has a pair of pocket aces in the game, with two machines that share a lot in terms of powertrain but differ greatly in terms of image and attitude.
+Honda has a pair of pocket aces in the mid-size game, with two machines that share a lot in terms of powertrain but differ greatly in terms of image and attitude.

 Which one is the better pick for your hard-earned dollars and which one suits your lifestyle better?
 Ride with us as we rank them both in eight different categories.